GIP-ITC-UniversityTwente/semantic_integration/day2_index.md

 ---
 layout: page
-title:  "Assignment Day 2: Query RDF data"
+title:  "Day 2: Query RDF data"
-subtitle: "Start talk in SPARQL"
+subtitle: "Start talking SPARQL"
 ---

 In this tutorial you will learn how to query Linked Data.